Packages and Modules

 README.md:

 # Math Utils A collection of utility functions for mathematical operations. ## Table of Contents - [Installation](#installation) - [Usage](#usage) - [Modules](#modules) ## Installation 1.
-Clone the repository: ```bash git clone https://github.com/yourusername/math_utils.git
+Clone the repository: ```bash git clone https://github.com/yourusername/math_utils.git- Navigate to the project directory:

 pip install -r requirements.txt